abhranildas/Integrate-and-Classify-Normal-Distributions/README.md

 If you use this code, please cite: [A method to integrate and classify normal distributions.](https://arxiv.org/abs/2012.14331)

 ## Installation
-Within Matlab's Home tab, select Add-Ons > Get Add-Ons > Search for 'Generalized chi-squared distributions' and install.
+Within Matlab's Home tab, select Add-Ons > Get Add-Ons > Search for 'Integrate and classify normal distributions' and install.

 ## Quick Start
 After installation, begin with the Getting Started live script, or at any time, go to Home tab > Add-Ons > Manage Add-Ons > Click the three dots next to this toolbox > View Getting Started Guide.